Why It Exists

 - Multi-threaded architecture for high throughput

-- Consistent hashing for easy horizontal scaling
+- Consistent hashing makes horizontal scaling straightforward

 - Minimal memory overhead per item